[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 Write code in a runbook

-Write the process to execute autoscaling in the created runbook
+Write the process to execute auto-scaling in the created Runbook.

-* Use PowerShell as the language
+* PowerShell is used as the language.

 ■ Rough implementation flow